marcotinari/CustomDeserializer/README.md

 You might have found Yourself manually decoding->editing->encoding the payloads in the intruder and repeater tabs, haven't you?

-This extension helps us with this time consuming task.... and eventually automate most of it.
+This extension helps us with this time consuming task.... and eventually automates most of it.

 # Custom deserializer